 One reason is that much of the state’s water is provided by federal and state agencies at prices that taxpayers subsidize.
 A second factor that encourages waste is the “use it or lose it” feature in California’s arcane system of water rights.
 Under current rules, if a property owner does not use all the water to which he is legally entitled, he relinquishes his future rights to the unused water, which may then get allocated to the next farmer in line.

 Lawmakers have begun, gingerly, to reform the water system, but experts say that much remains to be done.
 For years, California was the only state in the arid West that set no limits on how much groundwater a property owner could extract from a private well.
 Thus nearly everyone and their neighbors in the Central Valley have been drilling deeper and deeper wells in recent years, seeking to offset reductions in state and federal water deliveries.
-This agricultural version of an arms race not only favors big corporate enterprises over smaller farmers, it threatens to collapse the aquifers whose groundwater is keeping California alive during this drought and will be needed to endure future droughts.
+This agricultural version of an arms race not only favors big corporate enterprises over smaller farmers, but it also threatens to collapse the aquifers whose groundwater is keeping California alive during this drought and will be needed to endure future droughts.
 (Groundwater supplies about 40 percent of the state’s water in years of normal precipitation but closer to 60 percent in dry years.)

 Last fall, the legislature passed and Governor Brown signed a bill to regulate groundwater extraction.
 But the political touchiness of the issue—agricultural interests lobbied hard against it—resulted in a leisurely implementation timetable.
 Although communities must complete plans for sustainable water management by 2020, not until 2040 must sustainability actually be achieved.
 The Central Valley could be a dust bowl by then under current trends.